top of page

 • 3 min read

-Prose: written or spoken language in it’s ordinary form, without metrical structure
+Prose: written or spoken language in its ordinary form, without metrical structure

-Blank verse: a poem that does not rhyme especially with the use of iambic pentameter
+Blank verse: a poem that does not rhyme, especially with the use of iambic pentameter

 Rhyme: a pattern of stresses in the line of a verse or stanza